eddytruyen/kube-deploy/docker-multinode/README.md

 #### Possible TODO's:
-* Run Flocker using Docker
+* Run Flocker using Docker as well.

 ## Overview